 Academic integrity has always been an important value for undergraduates at Columbia.
 In 2013, the Columbia College and Columbia Engineering Honor Code was created through a student-led initiative that began with the Columbia College Student Council Academic Integrity Task Force.
 Today the Honor Code continues to shape the academic culture of Columbia College and Columbia Engineering.
 Based on this collective agreement, academic integrity requires a commitment from all members of the Columbia College and Columbia Engineering community when entering Columbia as an academic citizen.

-Academic Affairs representatives from the Columbia College Student Council and the Engineering Student Council continue the tradition each year of reciting the Honor Code during Convocation and signing the Honor Pledge and Honor Code during their dean’s welcome assembly.
+Academic Affairs representatives from the Columbia College Student Council and the Engineering Student Council continue the tradition of reciting the Honor Code during Convocation, and you will receive an Honor Pin during your dean’s welcome assembly.

 Return to Academics